There are regions on the Moon which have not seen sunlight for 2+ billion years. Seen here is a yearly illumination map of the Moon’s south pole.

 The illumination map has been created using NASA’s Lunar Reconnaissance Orbiter (LRO) by collating observations of the lunar poles over multiple six-month periods.
 The brightest pixels are near-permanently lit areas, whereas the pitch black ones are the permanently shadowed regions (PSRs).

 The Moon’s axis with respect to the Sun’s equator is tilted only by 1.54°.
 The Moon is not an ideal sphere, it has elevated and depressed regions (mountains and craters).
-At the poles, the Sun is always close to the horizon and the shadows cast by objects are long.
+At the poles, the Sun is always close to the horizon and thus the shadows cast by objects are long.
 Even a small elevated feature can block light from reaching the areas behind.
 Heck, even raised walls of crater rims can block light from entering the crater interior.
-A full 360° blocking of sunlight takes place.
-These are thus the regions of eternal darkness.
+A full 360° blocking of sunlight can take place.
+Such regions are thus in eternal darkness.
 A corollary to that are the sufficiently elevated areas which by the same logic are near-continuously lit.
 Future Moon colonies can be powered at locations of near constant sunlight.

 The PSRs however, having not received any sunlight for billions of years and being exceptionally cold (can go as low as -250° Celsius!), are an excellent trap for volatiles.
 Volatiles are elements which would vaporize in space if exposed to sunlight; these include water, carbon dioxide, methane, ammonia, etc. It is estimated that there could be 100 billion kg of water ice in these dark regions.
 NASA’s LCROSS spacecraft detached a part of it to deliberately impact one of these regions on the lunar south pole.
 The impact plume was estimated to have 100 kg of water ice, among other volatiles.